Early Childhood Education Diploma to Bachelor Degree with Concurrent Education Transfer Program

 To apply, please:

-- You may need to create an account first, if you have never applied using the Ontario Universities' Application Centre (OUAC) before.
+- Use the OUAC Undergraduate Application.
+You may need to create an account first, if you have never applied using the Ontario Universities' Application Centre (OUAC) before.

 - Select either Education (Primary/Junior - Teach Kindergarten to Grades 6) (Thunder Bay & Orillia) or Education (Intermediate/Senior - Teach Grades 7 to 12) (Thunder Bay Campus only).
 The OUAC program codes are AK and AL, respectively.